We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 How is land contamination assessed?

-Assessment follows a structured process to determine the extent of pollution and the necessary remediation strategies, some of which may require input from an engineering specialist.
+A land contamination assessment follows a structured process to determine the extent of pollution and the necessary remediation strategies, some of which may require input from an engineering specialist.
 A geo-environmental consultant will work closely with the Environment Agency’s Land Contamination Risk Management guidelines to conduct a contaminated land risk assessment comprising:

 1. Preliminary Risk Assessment (desk study): This initial assessment reviews historical land use, geological surveys and potential sources of land contamination.